 There is a lot of research on this topic, and the answer is not entirely clear.
 Some studies say that money does make us happier, while others say that it doesn’t have a significant effect.

-One thing that is clear, however, is that money does not bring lasting happiness.
+New research has made one thing clear: money buy happiness is a myth; it does not bring lasting happiness.
 Once we reach a certain level of income or wealth, our levels of happiness don’t increase any further.
 In other words, having more money doesn’t make us permanently happier – it only makes us happier in the short term.

 The Bottom Line

 In conclusion, the ideology of instant gratification is not good for our happiness.
-It tells us to give in to our cravings without finding fulfillment.
-And it’s not just about buying things – it can also be about seeking short-term pleasure from our work, relationships, and other aspects of our lives.
+This ideology pushes us to surrender to our cravings without finding real fulfillment.
+And it’s not just about buying things – this mindset also encompasses seeking ephemeral pleasure from our jobs, relationships, and other things in our lives.

-When we focus on instant gratification, we lose touch with what really matters to us.
-We become more focused on material things, and less connected to our own values and desires.
+Focusing on instant gratification causes us to lose connection with what truly matters, impacting our subjective well-being.
+We turn our attention more towards material possessions and less towards our family, values, and desires.
 And in the end, this doesn’t make us happy.

 So what can we do to break out of the instant gratification mindset?
-Here are a few tips:
+Here are a few points to consider: